DeSoto Diplomat: Australian production

 Chrysler Australia introduced a locally produced SP24 series DeSoto Diplomat, based on the 1953 US Plymouth P24 in 1953.
-This was followed by the SP25 series Diplomat which was based on the 1954 US Plymouth P25 Cambridge/Cranbrook, and was built from 1954 to 1957.
+This was followed by the SP25 series Diplomat which was based on the 1954 US Plymouth P25 Plymouth Belvedere, and was built from 1954 to 1957.
 The Diplomat was available in "Custom", "Regent" and "Plaza" trim.
 An Australian developed Coupe Utility version of the Sedan was introduced in 1956.
 The Diplomat models were an alternative to the Plymouth Savoy and Plymouth Belvedere or the Dodge Kingsway which, aside from differences in grilles and badging, were essentially the same vehicle.
 All used the same basic body and all models combined managed to take only 5% of the Australian market in 1955.
 The Diplomat was replaced by the Australian-built Chrysler Royal, which was derived from the Australian-built P25 Plymouth and was built from 1957 to 1963.